 Biodegradable products can sometimes take years to decompose.
 If we don’t dispose of them properly, under the correct oxygen levels, they may leave toxic waste behind.
 Before composting tea bags, find out if they’re suitable for home compost.
 This is because some products are only suitable for industrial composting.
 These commercial processes regulate the conditions in the environment for successful composting.

 Tea bags present a convenient way to prepare tea.
 A study revealed that 51% of Americans use only tea bags, and 20% use mainly tea bags.
 From the online survey results, only 4% stated that they use only loose leaves.
-Many tea connoisseurs have always praised loose leaf tea primarily for its flavourful benefits.
+Many tea connoisseurs have always praised loose-leaf tea primarily for its flavourful benefits.
 However, eco-conscious consumers are increasingly switching to this alternative.

 Unlike using a tea bag, you’re sure that your loose leaves are safe for your home compost.
 Loose tea leaves are also free from tea bag material and additions such as strings, labels, and tags.
 Generally, this ensures that your waste production is minimized.

 You can simply steep the tea leaves and extract the liquid using reusable tea bags.
-Some of these options such as muslin bags make for suitable composting tea bags after they have been used and reached their natural end of life.
+Some of these options, such as muslin bags, make for suitable composting tea bags after they have been used and reached their natural end of life.

-And while manufacturers are busy with innovations such as round tea bags or pyramids, what we’re looking for better bags for the environment.
+And while manufacturers are busy with innovations such as round tea bags or pyramids, what we’re looking for is better bags for the environment.